Improving Value-at-Risk prediction under model uncertainty: Introduction

 The remainder of the paper is organized as follows.
 Section~\ref{sec:review} briefly reviews several benchmark predictors for the VaR of return series.
-Section~\ref{sec:Gnormal} introduces the concepts of distribution family as model uncertainty and G-normal distribution.
-In Section~\ref{sec:GVaR}, the new VaR predictor, i.e. G-VaR, is introduced under model uncertainty, and its implementation is presented in Section~\ref{sec:implem}, in which consistent estimators are proposed for the parameters involved in the G-VaR predictor.
-Section~\ref{sec:empirical} reports the empirical results of the G-VaR predictor for the NASDAQ Composite Index and S\&P 500 Index, with extensive comparison made with the benchmark VaR predictors reviewed in Section~\ref{sec:review}, including the AR(1)-GARCH(1,1)-Normal, AR(1)-GARCH(1,1)-Skewed-t and AR(1)-GARCH(1,1)-Skewed-t-EVT predictors.
+Section~\ref{sec:Gnormal} introduces the concepts of distribution family as model uncertainty and G-normal distribution. {Section~\ref{sec:GVaR} contains the main technical contribution of the paper.
+The new VaR predictor, i.e. G-VaR, is introduced under model uncertainty and its theoretical properties established. } The implementation of G-VaR is presented in Section~\ref{sec:implem}, in which consistent estimators are proposed for the parameters involved in the G-VaR predictor. {Note that this implementation is far non trivial and Section~\ref{sec:implem} contains the main methodological contribution of the paper. } Section~\ref{sec:empirical} reports the empirical results of the G-VaR predictor for the NASDAQ Composite Index and S\&P 500 Index, with extensive comparison made with the benchmark VaR predictors reviewed in Section~\ref{sec:review}, including the AR(1)-GARCH(1,1)-Normal, AR(1)-GARCH(1,1)-Skewed-t and AR(1)-GARCH(1,1)-Skewed-t-EVT predictors.
 Finally, Section~\ref{sec:concl} concludes.